Summary of New 2018 Estate, Gift, and Generation Skipping Transfer Tax Law and Planning with Portability

 A gift tax return is also required when one spouse makes his or her own gift and wants to treat it as made one-half (1/2) by each spouse in order to use each spouse’s annual exclusion and possibly part of each of their exemption amounts.

 The generation skipping transfer tax exemption amount is the same as for estate taxes with important differences.
 It is not shared with the gift and estate tax exemption and there is no portability.
 For this reason, caution needs to be observed with respect to how it is used.

 Overall, the new tax act is favorable as far as reducing estate, gift, and generation skipping transfer taxes.
 However, due the sunset provisions, it will make it somewhat more difficult to plan for high net wealth taxpayers who may live past 2025.
-However, even the lower $5,600,000 personal exemption with portability benefits the vast majority of decedents.
+However, even the lower $5,000,000 personal exemption, adjusted for inflation, with portability benefits the vast majority of decedents.